Carla Morrow (basketball)

-Carla D. Morrow is the associate head coach for Ohio State Buckeyes women's basketball team.
+Carla D. Morrow is the associate head coach for Fordham Rams women's basketball team.
 She is a former assistant coach of the Chicago Sky of the Women's National Basketball Association and at Xavier University.
+She is also the former Associate Head Coach for Ohio State Buckeyes women's basketball.
 She attended the University of Tulsa, where she played college basketball.